Raihan0880/BOLT-TRY/README.md

 3. **Plant Identification**: Upload plant photos for identification and care advice
 4. **Weather Advice**: Get location-specific weather and farming recommendations
 5. **Voice Assistant**: Use voice commands for hands-free interaction
+6. **Dark Mode**: Toggle between light and dark themes in the sidebar
 6. **Dashboard**: Track your farming activities and insights

 ## Browser Compatibility